 - Ongoing bad taste or bad breath

-Not treating your symptoms can lead to more serious health issues.
+Treat gingivitis symptoms to prevent more serious health issues.
 For most people, subgingival bacteria levels are manageable with a return to healthy oral habits.
-However, if someone already has a weakened immune system, it can quickly get much more challenging to handle and reverse.
+However, if someone has a weakened immune system, gingivitis can be more challenging to handle and reverse.
 Gingivitis can also cause problems for people who are diabetic.

-If you’re still wondering, “Does gingivitis cause bad breath?” — a telltale sign of gingivitis is having continuous bad breath.
+A telltale sign of gingivitis is having continuous bad breath.
 If you aren’t brushing and flossing daily, the oral bacteria that live in your mouth will feed on the protein stuck in your teeth and gums.
-The direct result of this is sulfur gas, or volatile sulfur compounds, which is stinky breath when it’s exhaled.
+In the process, they release sulfur gas, or volatile sulfur compounds (VSCs), which smells like stinky breath when it’s exhaled.

-If you make your dental care a daily priority and schedule regular appointments with your dentist, you can help keep gingivitis and bad breath out of your mouth.
-Using a mouthwash that is clinically formulated, like SmartMouth Clinical DDS Activated Oral Rinse, is another way to protect your teeth and gums.
-This zinc ion activated rinse is good for lessening existing gingivitis and helping to prevent future gingivitis and bleeding gums.
+Make your dental care a daily priority and schedule regular dental appointments to help prevent gingivitis and bad breath.
+Consider using a clinically formulated mouthwash like SmartMouth Clinical DDS Activated Oral Rinse to protect your teeth and gums.
+This zinc-ion-activated rinse can help heal existing gingivitis and prevent future gingivitis and bleeding gums.